-When choosing building materials for your home, it’s important to look for options that will give your home lasting power.
-One option to consider is structural steel, which not only outlasts wood framing but also stands strong in the worst storms Central Texas can dish out.
+When choosing building materials, it’s important to consider durability and lasting power.
+One popular option is structural steel, which is not only more durable than wood framing but can stand strong in the worst storms Central Texas dishes out.
 As an added bonus, the steel frame home construction cost is often lower than that of traditional frames.

 Sustainability and Energy Efficiency

-Many homebuyers choose to use sustainable building materials and practices to reduce their impact on the environment.
+Today, an increasing number of homebuyers go for sustainable materials and building practices to reduce their environmental impact.
 Green building options may include: